Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Complexity, data association approximation, and approximation error

 Due to the unknown number of data associations, the number of components in the \mbm grows rapidly as more data is observed, and it follows that the number of \pmbm parameters increases.
-In this section we give an expression for the number of \mbm components and illustrate this for a simple example.
-We then discuss reduction methods that can be used to keep the number of \mbm components at a tractable level, and lastly we discuss the approximation error that this reduction incurs.
+In this section we first discuss the complexity of the \pmbm filter.
+We then discuss methods that can be used to keep the number of \mbm components at a tractable level, and lastly we discuss the approximation error that this reduction incurs.